HTTPArchive/almanac.httparchive.org/src/content/en/2020/media.md

   )
 }}

-Looking at additional information about videos, we can see that 57.22% of the video elements on desktop have the autoplay attribute, 56.36% of pages with a video element on desktop utilise the muted attribute and last but not least 48.74% of  pages use both autoplay and muted on desktop.
+Looking at additional information about videos, we can see that 57.22% of the video elements on desktop have the autoplay attribute, 56.36% of pages with a video element on desktop utilize the muted attribute and last but not least 48.74% of  pages use both autoplay and muted on desktop.
 The numbers are similar for mobile, where 53.86% have autoplay, 53.41% have muted and 45.99% have both autoplay and muted.

 ## Conclusion